Two injured after "experimental aircraft" crashes in Camarillo field

 Two ambulances were called to the scene for the passengers, both of whom were taken to a nearby hospital with moderate injuries.

-"The aircraft is experimental and looks like a Rutan Long EZ style," VCFD said.
+"The aircraft is experimental and looks like a Rutan Long EZ style," VCFD said, however, it was later revealed to be a Raptor Junior 540.

-National Transportation Safety Board personnel were called to the scene to assist with the investigation.
+National Transportation Safety Board and Federal Aviation Administration personnel were called to the scene to assist with the investigation.

+"A single-engine Raptor Junior 540 landed in a field near Camarillo Airport in California around 1:30 pm local time on Tuesday, Jan.
+30, after the pilot reported loss of engine power," said a statement from the FAA.

 for more features.